ray-project/kuberay/docs/guidance/ingress.md

 ## Ingress Usage

 * KubeRay built-in ingress support: KubeRay will help users create a Kubernetes ingress when `spec.headGroupSpec.enableIngress: true`.
 Currently, the built-in support only supports simple Nginx setups.
-Note that users still need to install ingress controller by themselves. **We do not recommend users use built-in ingress support in a production environment with complex routing requirements.**
+Note that users still need to install ingress controller by themselves. **We do not recommend using built-in ingress support in a production environment with complex routing requirements.**
   * [Example: Nginx Ingress on KinD (built-in ingress support)](#example-nginx-ingress-on-kind-built-in-ingress-support)

 * Manually setting up an ingress for KubeRay: **For production use-cases, we recommend taking this route.**